How to become a DevOps engineer

 Discovery

-Within the preparation phase, individual teams must explore the specific area they will be working in, document all ideas, communicate amongst themselves, and establish priorities.
-Ideas must align with strategic objectives and what the customer, client, or superior desires.
+During the preparation phase, individual teams need to explore the specific area in which they will be working, document all ideas, communicate with each other and prioritize.
+Ideas must be in line with strategic objectives and what the customer, client or supervisor wants.

 Planning

-Once all the ideas have been written down, the teams need to sit down together and plan the steps so that the processes are quick and efficient.
-In case of needs, a DevOps engineer can divide the work into smaller parts and assign it to individual team members.
+Once all the ideas have been written down, the teams need to sit down and plan the steps so that the processes are fast and efficient.
+If necessary, a DevOps engineer can break the work down into smaller pieces and assign them to individual team members.

 Building

 When teams start working on individual tasks, it’s essential for them to communicate with each other.
-Only then can precise and high-quality results be ensured.
-To improve communication, there is a DevOps engineer available who should address disputes or various complications.
+This is the only way to ensure accurate and high quality results.
+To improve communication, a DevOps engineer is available to deal with disputes or various complications.

 Testing

-When individual tasks merge into one and the first version of the software is created, the initial testing can take place.
-Automated tests will reveal any issues and areas for improvement.
+Once the individual tasks have been merged into one and the first version of the software has been created, initial testing can take place.
+Automated testing will identify any problems and areas for improvement.

 Deployment

 The next step in the lifecycle is deploying the successfully tested code into production.
-Using this method, teams can regularly introduce new features that expand the software’s usability.
+This allows teams to regularly introduce new features that enhance the usability of the software.

-The services of DevOps teams also include implementation, configuration, and maintenance of the entire IT infrastructure.
-In this case as well, individual experts must collaborate to ensure a fast and seamless process.
+DevOps teams also implement, configure and maintain the entire IT infrastructure.
+Again, individual experts must work together to ensure a fast and seamless process.

 Observation

-By diligently observing, teams can proactively identify issues and address them before they affect the speed or functionality of the final product.
+Through careful observation, teams can proactively identify and address issues before they affect the speed or functionality of the final product.
 Observation and alerting can be facilitated by various practical tools, saving time and energy for the workers involved.

-DevOps teams should evaluate each version of the product.
-The evaluation should include all information about the pros and cons of the software.
-In this way, team members can improve their processes and avoid some errors in the future.
+DevOps teams should evaluate every release of the product.
+The evaluation should include all information about the software’s strengths and weaknesses.
+In this way, team members can improve their processes and avoid mistakes in the future.

 The evaluation should also include feedback from customers or clients who will be using the software.

-DevOps offers a multitude of advantages, making it highly popular among many companies and organizations.
-Here are its major advantages:
+DevOps offers a wide range of benefits, which has made it very popular with many companies and organisations.
+Here are its main benefits:

 Speed

-Teams utilizing DevOps deliver outputs much faster and at higher quality than those not practicing DevOps.
-The 2019 DORA report found that professional DevOps teams deploy new projects 208 times more frequently and 106 times faster than regular teams.
-DevOps enables not only accelerating individual processes but also regularly testing and improving all outputs.
+Teams that use DevOps deliver results much faster and with higher quality than those that don’t practice DevOps.
+The 2019 DORA report found that professional DevOps teams deploy new projects 208 times more often and 106 times faster than regular teams.
+DevOps enables not only the acceleration of individual processes, but also the regular testing and improvement of all outputs.

 Better collaboration

-The essence of DevOps lies in enhancing collaboration among individual workers and teams engaged in the same task or project.
-Regular communication saves time, accelerates processes, prevents communication noise, and achieves more precise and higher-quality results.
+The essence of DevOps lies in improving collaboration between individuals and teams working on the same task or project.
+Regular communication saves time, accelerates processes, eliminates communication noise and produces more accurate and higher quality results.

 Rapid deployment

-Thanks to constant communication among team members and streamlining their work, it’s possible to deploy the final products much more quickly.
-This way, testing can be initiated sooner and conducted at more regular intervals.
+By keeping team members in constant communication and streamlining their work, it’s possible to deploy final products much faster.
+Testing can be initiated earlier and carried out more regularly.

 Quality and reliability